milkbottledude/woodlands-jb_tracker/README.md

 I might try experimenting further later to get a better line with a curved top that better separates the lanes, but for now we will simply ignore all points with x values smaller than that of the orange line, which has the formula 'x = 0.28'.

 P.S: The reason why the jam coords may not line up as you can see below (Fig side by side), thats because the coordinates from YOLO are in normalized format, where (0, 0) is at the top left of the image while (1, 1) is at the bottom right.
-Contrary to that, matplotlib plots their graph in a format more easy on the eye for you and I, with (0, 0) being at the bottom left and (1, 1) at the top right.
+Contrary to that, matplotlib plots their graph in a format more familiar to you and I, with (0, 0) being at the bottom left and (1, 1) at the top right.

 After messing around with desmos for a bit, i managed to get a curved line that better separates the 2 groups of coordinates, a modified sigmoid graph formula that is reflected in the y-axis.
 (Fig sigmoid reflected) Feels nostalgic doing Graphs and Transformations again 2 years later after JC.